chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /records/{RECORD_ID}/shares/

    Fully share a record with another account.

-     A full share gives the recipient account full access to all data and apps on the record, and adds the recipient to the list of accounts who are alerted when the record gets a new alert or notification.

-     request.POST must contain:

-     * *account_id*: the email address of the recipient account.

-     request.POST may contain:

-     * *role_label*: A label for the share (usually the relationship between the record owner and the recipient account, i.e. 'Guardian')

-     Will return :http:statuscode:`200` on success, :http:statuscode:`400` if *account_id* was not passed, and :http:statuscode:`404` if the passed *account_id* does not correspond to an existing Account.

    :shortname: record_share_add
    :accesscontrol: The owner of the record, or any admin app.